As NCAA and Olympics start paying athletes, what happens to the amateur ideal?

 Wealthy people had time and money to establish sporting clubs.
 Clubs like the New York Athletic Club, founded in 1866, offered athletic competition among a social class that shared values, customs, and lifestyles.
 They were highly selective in membership and participated in sports such as yachting, hunting, and polo.
 The club sponsored the first national track and field championships in 1876 and set standards for amateurism.

-Other events, such as the Henley Regatta, held in 1878, set limits on amateurism by saying, “No person shall be considered an amateur or sculler ... who is or has been by trade or employment for wages, a mechanic, artisan or laborer.”
+Other events, such as the Henley Royal Regatta, held in 1878, set limits on amateurism by saying, “No person shall be considered an amateur or sculler ... who is or has been by trade or employment for wages, a mechanic, artisan or laborer.”

 Laborers simply didn’t have time to play sports, given that factory work came with low incomes.
 They lived in urban neighborhoods with few facilities.
 European migrants from Britain, Germany, and later Ireland gravitated toward boxing.
 Black Americans, mostly in the South, were segregated by law, and participated in sports via church, political, or fraternal organizations to promote a sense of community.